Aramco, Sumitomo Chemical to go ahead with Rabigh II project

-TOKYO Saudi Aramco SDABO.UL and Sumitomo Chemical (4005.T) have agreed to go ahead with the Rabigh II petrochemical project expansion worth about $7 billion, the Japanese company said in a statement on Friday.
+TOKYO May 25 Saudi Aramco and Sumitomo Chemical have agreed to go ahead with the Rabigh II petrochemical project expansion worth about $7 billion, the Japanese company said in a statement on Friday.

 The plant is expected to start operations in 2016.